 Differential pressure transmitter

 The pressure transmitter differential is a device that measures the pressure difference between two points in a system.
-This industrial pressure transmitter is highly accurate and can measure very low pressures with great precision.
-An essential element of fluid mechanics, this probe is often used to monitor and control industrial processes, to measure levels or flows, to detect leaks in pipes and to monitor the performance of motors and pumps.
+This type of industrial pressure transmitter can measure very low differential pressures with great precision.
+An essential element of fluid mechanics, this differential pressure probe is used to regulate and control industrial processes, to measure tank levels and fluid flows, to detect gas or liquid leaks, to detect filter clogging and to monitor the performance of motors and pumps.

 Benefits of the FCX differential pressure sensor